-- 1. One-half of the total volume within seven days following the end of each design storm event, and - 2.
-The total volume within 30 days following the end of each design storm event.
+- 1. One-half of the total volume within seven days following the end of the design storm event, and - 2.
+The total volume within 30 days following the end of the design storm event.

-For retention systems, controlled discharge, percolation, and evaporation may be used to reduce storage volumes in the system.
+For retention systems, only percolation and evapotranspiration may be used to reduce storage volumes in the system.

-Since the stormwater must receive at least the minimum amount of water quality treatment before discharge, stormwater systems with a bleed down pipe or pipes at the bottom of the pond are not authorized.
+Since the stormwater must receive at least the minimum amount of water quality treatment before discharge, detention systems with a bleed down pipe at the bottom of the pond are not permittable.
 For detention systems with filtration, the design must accommodate a safety factor of two which can be accomplished by increasing storage volumes, or reducing the percolation rates.
 Further, filters and filtration systems must have pore spaces large enough to provide a minimum permeability equal to or greater than the soil surrounding the filter.
 The filter medium must be stable and not move.
 If sand or other fine textured medium is used, it must meet the following characteristics: